dinhthetoan6301/Mobile-App-Back-end----CNTT2/README.md

-This is server api code for my mobile app.
-Using heroku to create api server and mongodb atlas to save database include:
+Here is the server api code for my mobile app.
+Use heroku to create api server and mongodb atlas to store database including:

 + users
 + applications